 The National Transportation Safety Board (NTSB) became aware of the circumstances of the crash when the National Highway Traffic Safety Administration (NHTSA) began a defect investigation on June 28, 2016, which focused on the automatic emergency braking and Autopilot systems of the Tesla Models S and X, for model years 2014–2016.
 On learning of the May 7, 2016, Williston crash that prompted the NHTSA investigation, the NTSB initiated our investigation, which focused on the use of the Autopilot system.

-The National Transportation Safety Board determines that the probable cause of the Williston, Florida, crash was the truck driver’s failure to yield the right of way to the car, combined with the car driver’s inattention due to overreliance on vehicle automation, which resulted in the car driver’s lack of reaction to the presence of the truck.
+We determined that the probable cause of the Williston, Florida, crash was the truck driver’s failure to yield the right of way to the car, combined with the car driver’s inattention due to overreliance on vehicle automation, which resulted in the car driver’s lack of reaction to the presence of the truck.
 Contributing to the car driver’s overreliance on the vehicle automation was its operational design, which permitted his prolonged disengagement from the driving task and his use of the automation in ways inconsistent with guidance and warnings from the manufacturer.

-As a result of this crash investigation, the NTSB makes safety recommendations to the US Department of Transportation, NHTSA, manufacturers of vehicles equipped with Level 2 vehicle automation systems (Volkswagen Group of America, BMW of North America, Nissan Group of North America, Mercedes-Benz USA, Tesla Inc., and Volvo Car USA), the Alliance of Automobile Manufacturers, and the Association of Global Automakers.
+As a result of this crash investigation, the NTSB made safety recommendations to the US Department of Transportation, NHTSA, manufacturers of vehicles equipped with Level 2 vehicle automation systems (Volkswagen Group of America, BMW of North America, Nissan Group of North America, Mercedes-Benz USA, Tesla Inc., and Volvo Car USA), the Alliance of Automobile Manufacturers, and the Association of Global Automakers.
 The NTSB also reiterates

 Safety Recommendations H-13-30 and -31 to NHTSA